 "Recovery is an ongoing process, for both the addict and his or her family.
 In recovery, there is hope.
 And hope is a wonderful thing.” – Dean Dauphinais

-Detoxification is the process by which the body rids itself of substance.
+Detoxification is the process by which the body rids itself of harmful substances.

-Drug and Alcohol Detoxification is an essential first step toward successful addiction recovery.
-Ensuring the safest and most comfortable process; it is recommended for detox to take place in an inpatient facility with trained professional addiction specialists.
+Drug and alcohol detoxification is an essential first step toward successful addiction recovery.
+The process can involve sweating, shaking, chills, nausea, aches and pain, confusion, anxiety, and the potential for seizures.
+To ensure the safest and most comfortable process; it is recommended that detox take place in an inpatient facility supervised by highly-trained addiction specialists.

 Rocky Mountain Treatment Center is a medically monitored detox center.
-Medically monitored detoxification from substance is recommended to minimize the dangers presented by withdrawal syndrome.
-Our compassionate medical staff is with you 24/7 encouraging you through the physical, mental and emotional stages of withdrawal.
+Our experienced and compassionate medical staff is with you 24/7 encouraging you through the physical, mental and emotional stages of withdrawal.